Student-Satellite-IITB/STADS/Sensor_Model/Processing/QA_se_PR_4_Trim2Sensor.md

 2. Line 37- should be returns se_T (Table (n2,m1))

 3. For the 2nd boresight input, i.e. when RA=101.2872, Dec=-16.7161,Roll=10 the table after running this function is a 0x14 table, i.e. no stars are captured here.
+Though I could not see any error in the code, I just felt maybe this should be checked?

 **Implementation:**
 > The changes implemented as suggested by the review points will be documented